 Over the two Honours years you will also choose subjects from a diverse range of topics to suit your interests.

-Standard entry: 6 Highers at AAAAAA or 2 Advanced Highers at BB plus AAAA (by end S6 with min AAABB after S5) including English and Maths or a humanities subject.
+Standard entry: 6 Highers at AAAAAA or 2 Advanced Highers at BB plus 4 Highers at AAAA (by end S6 with min AAABB after S5) including English and a humanities subject.
+Higher Maths recommended.

-Widening access entry: 4 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English and Maths or a humanities subject.
+Widening access entry: 4 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English and a humanities subject.
+Higher Maths recommended.
 Completion of pre-entry programme is necessary.

 Grades and subjects may vary depending on combinations taken.